 This is a general guide for legal research.

-If you are new to legal research, it is a good idea to start out by reviewing Canada's justice system and legal research checklists.
-When researching a new topic, reference works provide broad overviews of legal topics written by experts that will save you time and direct you to primary sources.
+When getting started with a new topic, reference sources like encyclopedias provide broad overviews of legal topics written by experts that will save you time and direct you to primary sources.
+Research checklists and overviews of the court system can also be useful.

 This guide also contains links to primary sources of law.
 Case law is listed by jurisdiction, along with digests and finding aids.
 For legislative research, a variety of resources are available for tracing the progress of bills into statutes and finding relevant debates and transcripts.